CMK10/About_me/README.md

 * Responsible for troubleshooting processes, optimizing operations, conducting data gathering, and analytical tasks
 * Results communication to industrial, government and academic collaborators through the publication of scientific articles, presentations, reports and conferences

-* Results communication to industrial, government and academic collaborators through the publication of scientific articles, presentations, reports and conferences* Results communication to industrial, government and academic collaborators through the publication of scientific articles, presentations, reports and conferences* Results communication to industrial, government and academic collaborators through the publication of scientific articles, presentations, reports and conferences

 **Research Scientist**
 *09/2015 - 09/2017*
 *National Council for Scientific and Technological Development (CNPq) - Government agency, RJ, Brazil*